Liverpool dockers' dispute (1995–1998): Hardship payments and donations

 Many of the dockers faced financial hardship during the course of the dispute, with more than 90 dockers' homes under repossession orders by 1997.
 Donations were received from the public through postal orders or money in envelopes, sometimes anonymously, as well as having grocery shopping paid for or donated to a doorstep.
-An 84-year-old former miner's wife turned up at the picket line in late 1997, offering savings left to her by her late husband to help towards the hardship fund.
+An 84-year-old former miner's widow turned up at the picket line in late 1997, offering savings left to her by her late husband to help towards the hardship fund.

 By the end of 1997, dockers' families faced unmanageable financial circumstances, with the weekly £12 union payments inadequate (an official strike would have warranted a payment three times that amount).
-Mersey Docks kept their severance offer of £28,000 available for acceptance, which the most desperate initially accepted, followed by a stewards recommendation to end the dispute for the sake of all remaining striking dockers.
+Mersey Docks kept their severance offer of £28,000 available for acceptance, which the most desperate initially accepted, followed by a stewards' recommendation to end the dispute for the sake of all remaining striking dockers.
 By the end of the dispute, four dockers had died.
 Celebrities such as Jo Brand and Noel Gallagher also held fundraisers to help towards financial costs and needs.

 In popular culture

 British director Ken Loach made a documentary about the strike, The Flickering Flame, in 1996.
 A group of sacked dockers wrote the script for a film about their experiences, titled Dockers, with the help of Liverpool writer Jimmy McGovern and the author Irvine Welsh.
 The film was broadcast by Channel 4 in July 1999 and portrayed the union leader Bill Morris as a traitor.
 Although some lines are taken in verbatim, others are written as real life events experienced by families of the dockers.

-Anarchist pop group Chumbawamba performed their hit single "Tubthumping" live at the 1998 Brit Awards in support of the Liverpool dockers.
-They changed the words of the song to "New Labour sold out the dockers; just like they'll sell out the rest of us!"
-Later in the evening band member Danbert Nobacon jumped onto Deputy Prime Minister John Prescott's table proclaiming "This is for the Liverpool Dockworkers!" before emptying a bucket full of iced water over him.
+Anarchist pop group Chumbawamba performed their single Tubthumping live at the 1998 Brit Awards, changing the lyrics to criticise New Labour's handling of the Liverpool dockers' dispute, and later doused Deputy Prime Minister John Prescott with iced water in protest.

-The Billy Bragg song "Never Cross a Picket Line" was made in honour of the dockers picket.
+Billy Bragg's song Never Cross a Picket Line was featured on the Rock The Dock benefit album in 1998, released to support Liverpool dockers and their families during the dispute.